skenne21/SWapi-Box/README.md

 ## Future

-I would like to add more star Wars data in the furture, with pulling in starship information or allowing the user to see more data if the choice to.
+I would like to add more star Wars data in the furture, with pulling in starship information or allowing the user to see more data that comes from the api.

 ## Screenshot
 ![full page Home screen](./src/assets/homepage.png)